Mcentenaro/Diabetes_Risk_ML/README.md

 # Diabetes prediction machine learning project
 This repository contains my project for the Applied Machine Learning course of the University of Bologna, Bioinformatics MSC.

 ## Project summary

+### Introduction:
+Diabetes is one of the most critical global health challenges of the 21st century.
+However, the most alarming statistic is not the number of diagnosed patients, but the number of undiagnosed ones.
+A significant portion of the population lives with diabetes or prediabetes without knowing it, risking severe, irreversible long-term complications.
+Traditional diagnostic methods (blood tests, glucose tolerance tests) are invasive, costly, and require patients to physically visit a clinical facility.
+This creates a barrier to entry, often leaving the most vulnerable and at-risk populations "invisible" to the healthcare system until symptoms become severe.
+This project proposes a non-invasive, cost-effective alternative: leveraging behavioral and demographic data collected through annual telephone surveys to predict diabetes or prediabetes risk.
+The goal is not to replace clinical diagnosis, but to create an intelligent "first-line filter" that identifies at-risk individuals who require further medical attention.

 ### Data:
 data was retrieved from Kaggle at the following link: [https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset) and it contains 253,680 survey responses from the 2015 Behavioral Risk Factor Surveillance System (BRFSS), a health-related telephone survey that is collected annually by the Centers for Disease Control and Prevention of the United States.
 It is a multiclass dataset: class 0 = healthy, class 1 = prediabetes, class 2 = diabetes.
 More information about data itself can be found in the previous link.

 ### Goal:
 Originally the goal was to predict healty, prediabetes or diabetes using a single classifier, but data itself did not allow it since classes highly overlap.
 I therefore tried an hierarchical strategy employing a first classifier to distinguish between healthy (class 0) and disease (class 1 and class 2) transforming the problem from multiclass to binary, and then a second classifier to distinguish between prediabetes and diabetes.
 This strategy also failed since class 1 and class 2 cannot, at least with the classifiers that I choose, be distinguished.
-Finally, I settled on a binary classifier to distinguish healthy and disease, maximising recall over a more balanced performance, to deliver a classifier useful for screening purposes.
+Finally, I settled on a binary classifier to distinguish healthy and disease, maximising recall over balance, to deliver a classifier useful for screening purposes.

 ### Methods:
 The project was fully developed using Python and third-party libraries.